 Individual strategies for SEND pupils are planned and reviewed termly, these will apply to activities all around school as well as in the classroom and throughout the school day, not just in class teaching times.

 Your child’s progress is continually monitored by his/her class teacher, this is in the context of the whole school progress tracking from entry through to Year 6.

-Parents and carers are given copies of any specialist assessment reports and can discuss them with the SENCo or class teacher.
-Parents and carers are invited to meet the Educational Psychologist on the day of an assessment.
+Parents and carers are given copies of any specialist assessment reports and can discuss them with the SENDCo or class teacher.
+Parents and carers are invited to meet visiting professionals, such as the Educational Psychologist, on the day of an assessment.

-We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENCo and discuss pupil progress.
+We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss pupil progress.

 We regularly discuss and identify staff training needs related to the needs of the children in school at the time.

-The TAs involved in intervention are highly experienced and the SENCo has the National Award for SEN co-ordination.
-All use a number of structured programmes, to name a few,
+The TAs involved in intervention are highly experienced and the SENDCo has the National Award for SEN co-ordination.
+In combination with detailed individual planning we use a number of structured programmes; to name a few,

-- Socially Speaking Interventions, an age specific approach to develop social interactions.
+o Socially Speaking Interventions, an approach to develop social interactions.

 Outside services are employed too.
-Pulham Primary School as part of the Harleston Cluster, have commissioned for 2018/19, support from Judith Carter’s Educational Psychology organisation Willow Tree learning.
-For speech therapy services we use the NHS East Coast Community Health service (ECCH) in the first instance.
-We access the sensory occupational therapy service of SENSI and have access to services universally provided by Norfolk County Council, which are described on the Local Offer (see link on opening page)
+Pulham Primary School commissions support from Judith Carter’s Educational Psychology organisation Willow Tree learning.
+For speech therapy services we work with NHS East Coast Community Health service (ECCH) in the first instance and occasionally commission private speech services.
+We access the sensory occupational therapy services SENSI and Open Arms Sensory Support and have access to services universally provided by Norfolk County Council, which are described on the Local Offer

 We are an inclusive school and welcome diversity.
 All staff believe that high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.